houmanrajabi/houmanrajabi/README.md

 ## Hello.
 I am Houman.

-I am a **tinkerer** trying to understand the systems that govern our world.
+I am a curious **tinkerer** trying to understand the systems that govern our world.

 My work centers on **deciphering** the noise of the information age.
 I look for the patterns to create systems that clarify rather than clutter.
 Whether shaping an insight, orchestrating AI agents or designing new tools, I'm trying to apply **the art of selection and placement**: finding the right components and arranging them into a coherent whole.